dewenni/ESP32-Jarolift-Controller/README.md

 - **Timer function**
 stand alone timer function with fixed time, sunrise or sunset as trigger.

+### WebUI-Demo

+For a first impression of the functions and the WebUI, a limited demo is also available.
+This can be accessed via the following link: [WebUI-DEMO](https://dewenni.github.io/ESP32-Jarolift-Controller/)

 Experimental version.
 Use at your own risk.
 For private/educational use only.
 (Keeloq algorithm licensed only to TI Microcontrollers) This project is not affiliated in any way with the vendor of the Jarolift components.